beartype/beartype/README.rst

   Checkers_>`__.
 * You want to JIT_ your code with PyPy_, :superscript:`...which you should`,
   which most static type checkers remain incompatible with.
+* You prefer to write code rather than fight a static type checker, because static type inference of a dynamically-typed language is guaranteed to fail (and frequently does).
+If you've ever cursed the sky after suffixing working code improperly typed by mypy_ with a vendor-specific pragma like ``# type: ignore[{error_code}]``, ``beartype`` was specifically written for you.

 If none of the above *still* apply, still use ``beartype``.
 It's `free as in beer and speech <gratis versus libre_>`__, `cost-free at installation-